acharyab15/go-slides/Notes.md

     - template for our galleries. images showing up will change based on specific gallery etc.

 * Why templates?
+    - We have been putting html inside of strings.
+That won't work to scale it
+    - Templates can be used to prevent duplication.
+A navbar template that can then be used in each page.
+    - Add simple logic.
+Show a sign out button, if a user is logged in.
+Show sign in and sign up if logged out.

 * Creating a template
     - Parse the hello.gohtml template file.
 Try to open the template file and validate it.